 Can I volunteer with the British Red Cross for Ukraine?

-Please note that we don’t have any other specific volunteering roles in the UK to support Ukraine.
-We are constantly monitoring the evolving situation and will keep our volunteering page updated with opportunities.
+We don’t have any other specific volunteering roles in the UK to support Ukraine.

 Can you help a friend or family member leave Ukraine?